ToF-/SPOJ/ANADIV/design.md

 If the number contains a 0, the max anagram will be the one having a zero in digit[0], if it's not the input number, it's the solution.

+### How to find problems in the program?

+Create one or several oracles that you sufficiently trust.
+Compare the program's result with the oracles results for a large input set.
+Find discrepancies and explain them.
+Write unit tests for small procedures.
+Write assertions about what is assumed for each procedure to work.

+### How to avoid rewriting the program from scratch from a lack of trust in it?

+Do not write print statements to test values.
+Write unit tests instead.

 △